 This implementation guide shows how play providers can replace current risk assessment practice with an approach that fully takes into account the benefits to children and young people of challenging play experiences.
 The document’s overall approach will be useful for those who manage spaces and settings in which children play, and for those involved in designing and maintaining them.

-The managing risk in play provision implementation guide builds on the Play Safety Forum’s position statement Managing Risk in Play Provision Position Statement (Play Safety Forum, 2002).
+The managing risk in play provision implementation guide builds on the Play Safety Forum’s position statement Managing Risk in Play Provision Position Statement Managing Risk in Play Provision – position statement (Play Safety Forum, 2002).
 It starts from the principle that ultimate responsibility for making decisions rests with the provider, although outside expertise and advice is always valuable.

 This second edition of the guide was written by David Ball, Tim Gill and Bernard Spiegal.

 New tools for Risk-Benefit Assessment – November 2014

 The new tools are designed to support a balanced approach to risk management using the process of risk-benefit assessment (RBA).
 It is aimed at those involved in providing play opportunities in a range of contexts, including play areas, public parks, green spaces, out-of-school childcare settings, playwork settings, schools and early years services.
 It builds on the guidance document Managing Risk in Play Provision implementation guide 2nd edition, published in 2013 by the Play Safety Forum with Play England, Play Wales, Play Scotland and PlayBoard Northern Ireland.